-In 1898 Congress declared war against Spain - one of only five times it has ever formally declared war in American history.
+In 1898 the U.S. Congress declared war against Spain - one of only five times it has ever formally declared war in American history.

-*After declaring war in 1898 the war was a quick and easy one, as the America's military was far more powerful than the Spanish's.
+*After declaring war in 1898 the war was a quick and easy one to win, as America's military was much more powerful than Spain's.

 Theodore Roosevelt became a war hero at the Battle of San Juan Hill with his band of soldiers carrying out a non-stop a charge to capture a Spanish fort.

-The worst of the war came from a disease called "yellow fever" - over 70% of soldiers contracted the deadly disease, which comes from mosquitos!
+The worst of the war came from a disease called "yellow fever" - over 70% of soldiers contracted the deadly disease, which comes from mosquitoes!

 America goes back on its word...